 Your doctor or a genetic specialist will discuss the test with you and will ask you to sign a consent form if you are happy to go ahead.
-Testing involves taking a blood sample from your child and also from both parents where possible.
+Testing involves taking a blood sample from you and also from both of your parents where possible.
 We know that this will not be possible in all cases and will be happy talk to you about other options.

 DNA is purified from each of the blood samples and analysed by laboratory scientists.
-The scientists will look for genetic changes in your child that might have increased the severity of COVID-19 and will share their findings with your child's doctors.
-If your family has had genetic testing previously and DNA was stored, you may not need to give a new blood sample.
+The scientists will look for genetic changes in you that might have increased the severity of COVID-19 and will share their findings with your doctors.
+If you have had genetic testing previously and DNA was stored, you may not need to give a new blood sample.